Master of Clinical Research

-The Master of Clinical Research (MCR) program is an interdisciplinary graduate degree program offered entirely online by the Colleges of Nursing, Pharmacy and Medicine at The Ohio State University.
+The Master of Clinical Research (MCR) program is an interdisciplinary graduate degree program offered entirely online.

-The clinical research industry relies on professionals that are specially trained to navigate the complex world of medical product development to ensure safe and effective evidence-based diagnostics, drugs, biologics and devices for the publics’ health.
+The clinical research industry relies on professionals that are specially trained to navigate the complex world of medical product development and clinical research to ensure safe and effective evidence-based diagnostics, drugs, biologics and devices for the publics’ health.

 The 100 percent online MCR program prepares students to excel as administrators, regulatory specialists and other professional roles on clinical research teams.
 Graduates are prepared for rewarding careers as clinical research coordinators and managers, clinical research associates (monitors), project and data managers, clinical research trainers, regulatory compliance officers, institutional review board specialists, research quality analysts and many other positions in the clinical research enterprise.

-The program concludes with a culminating project or practicum where students have an opportunity to apply best practices in clinical research administration.
+The program concludes with a culminating project where students have an opportunity to apply best practices in clinical research operations or administration.

 Two interdisciplinary specializations are offered:

-The MCR program is a member of the Consortium of Academic Programs in Clinical Research, the MCR graduate degree is designed as a competency-based program The program’s core curriculum aligns with the Joint Task Force Core Competencies for Clinical Research Professionals.
+As a member of the Consortium of Academic Programs in Clinical Research, the MCR graduate degree is designed as a competency-based program The program’s core curriculum aligns with the Joint Task Force for Clinical Trial Competency and CoAPCR accreditation standards.

-If you are looking for information on the interdisciplinary online MS in Translational Pharmacology program for training in clinical and preclinical drug research, please visit the College of Pharmacy website.
+If you are looking for information on the interdisciplinary online MS in Translational Pharmacology graduate program in clinical and safety pharmacology and toxicology, please visit the College of Pharmacy website.